MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/rest.md

 > By tunnelling we mean using the same operation on the same identifier to perform different actions.
 SOAP over HTTP or XML-RPC are examples of tunnelling, because they use POST calls to a single URI to perform different operations: they both would delete a resource performing a POST call.

-## Implementation
-The above [constraints](#constraints) are not tight to any specific transfer protocol.
-They fit perfectly on HTTP, where we work with data (_resources_), and the behaviour results from the operations on that data.
-When HTTP is used to create a RESTful Service, we call it [_RESTful Web Service_][RESTful Web Service].

-However, most _REST APIs_ are not HATEOAS compliant.
-So, instead of take advantage of hypermedia, very often APIs rely on contracts and rules on how identifiers are built (they are not _opaque_, but _predictable_).
-These APIs, which are not that different from RPC, are often called [_REST-Like Web Services_][REST-LikeWeb Service] (as well as _so-called-REST APIs_).
-Many people think that, despite being a good idea, [True RESTful market is far from being mature][RESTful HATEOAS market status].

-### Characteristics of a HATEOAS API
-* ✔️ Evolvability.
-Client and server don't rely on a bespoke contract, but in open standards.
-* ✔️ Discoverability.
-A client can automatically discover new functionalities provided by the server.
-* ✘ Lack of adoption and tooling.
-* ✘ Cost.
-Developing a RESTful Service is expensive.

 ## Criticism
 In spite of the large number of benefits of such architecture, REST is not free from criticism: